Noah-Samawi/pp3-BattleshipsGame/README.md

 # Battleships

-Welcome to the Battleships is a game of logic, with players attempting to sink each others fleet by guessing co-ordinates.
+Battleships is a game of logic, with players attempting to sink each others fleet by guessing co-ordinates.
 This version uses a a board generated using Python lists and incorporates a logic engine to allow the computer to fire back at the user.